Online Psychology Degree

 If instead you choose to seek employment at a college or university as an educator or researcher, your chances of getting a job depend on the criteria the hiring institution uses to screen applicants.

-According to Payscale’s April 2015 reports, the average earnings for licensed practitioners are:
+According to the BLS’s May 2022 reports, the average earnings for licensed practitioners are:

 Researcher: Whether or not you can get a job as a researcher with an online degree will depend on the hiring practices of the employer.
 The best way to find out if you will be able to do get the job you want is to decide first what kind of research you want to do and where you want to do it.
 Contact the human resources department of the institution or business entity and find out firsthand if an online degree is acceptable to them.
 There are currently no generalized statistics in this field with regards to online degrees and employment capabilities.
-However, the average salary range for a Research Analyst with a doctorate is $52,500- $94,235.
+However, the average salary for a medical scientist (the BLS’s closest category to a professional researcher) is $110,670 as of May 2022.
+The top 10% make upwards of $170,000.

 Professor: The job prospects for those with a doctorate from an online program are happily on the rise.
 Online colleges have a need for professors, especially those who know the challenges of an online degree program.
 While they do hire graduates with master’s degrees, it seems the ideal is to either be enrolled in a doctoral program or have graduated.

 The pay scale for an online instructor will be determined by whether or not you work full or part time and of course, what college you work for.
 GetEducated.com is a consumer resource for evaluating colleges and salaries.
-They report that the majority of online educators work on a contract basis; they are “adjunct” instructors who are paid by the class or course.
-The average salary for a one-semester course is $1,500-$2,500.
-If the professor writes or develops materials for the class they may earn “development fees” ranging from $1,000 to $3,000.
-According to the report, some instructors work simultaneously for multiple institutions and have an annual income of $100,000 or more.
+They report that the majority of online educators work on a contract basis; they are often “adjunct” instructors who are paid by the class or course so their salaries vary widely.

 Whether or not an on-site college would offer you a job will depend upon the school.
 Again, the best way to find out is to call the human resource department of the college in which you’d prefer to teach and inquire as to their hiring standards.
-Payscale reports that for those who do get teaching jobs at on-site institutions, the income ranges are:
+However, the BLS reports that the salary range for postsecondary psychology instructors is $47,270 to $136,680 and more.
+Associate and assistant professors may fall on the lower end of the spectrum compared to full-fledged tenured professors, but the BLS doesn’t track this data.

 |Associate Professor||$48,000 - $78,101|